proxmox/proxmox-backup/docs/user-management.rst

 ``Authorization`` HTTP header with method ``PBSAPIToken`` to the value ``TOKENID:TOKENSECRET``.

-Generating new tokens can done using ``proxmox-backup-manager`` or the GUI:
+You can generate tokens from the GUI or by using ``proxmox-backup-manager``:

 .. code-block:: console